ampproject/amphtml/contributing/design-reviews.md

     See the License for the specific language governing permissions and limitations under the License.
     ```

 - Perform a design pre-review with your reviewer if you have one; they may include other people that know the areas your design affects in this pre-review as well.
-If you don't have a reviewer you can request a pre-review in the [#design-review Slack channel](https://amphtml.slack.com/messages/design-review/) ([sign up](https://bit.ly/amp-slack-signup)).
+If you don't have a reviewer you can request a pre-review in the [#contributing Slack channel](https://amphtml.slack.com/messages/contributing) ([sign up](https://bit.ly/amp-slack-signup)).
 It is fine to request a pre-review before your design is complete.

 - When your design is ready to be discussed at a design review add a comment on the [Design Review GitHub issue](https://github.com/ampproject/amphtml/labels/Type%3A%20Design%20Review) for the date/time that works best for you.
 Make sure to pay attention to the time since we rotate between times that work for differents parts of the world.
 Post a link to your GitHub issue/design doc and a brief summary by **Monday** on the week of your design review.
 In your comment on the Design Review issue you may want to point out details of the design you'd particularly like to cover in the review.